 When social media and content marketing were having their moment a few years ago, people started saying that email was dead.
 They couldn’t have been more wrong.

 Even with the development of multi-channel marketing, email is still one of the most effective ways to engage with prospects and customers.
+For every $1 you spend on email marketing, you can expect an average ROI of $40.
 With email marketing, you can build 1:1 relationships with leads, nurture them further into your funnel, tell your brand story and build emotional connections that ultimately help persuade someone to buy your product or service.

 That’s why every successful company has their own email list because growing your addressable audience (i.e. your subscribers) builds your brand.
 This brand building strategy is what Web Smith, the analyst behind 2PM, calls “linear commerce.”